NuGet/Home/designs/NuGet-ClientCertificates.md

 * `AddOrUpdate(item : CertificateSearchItem)` - Adds a new client certificate or updates an existing one in the settings.
 * `Remove(item : IReadOnlyList<CertificateSearchItem>)` - Removes client certificates from the settings.
-* `GetClientCertificates() : IReadOnlyList<CertificateSearchItem>` - Get a list of all the trusted signer entries under the computer trusted signers section.
+* `GetClientCertificates(sourceName : string) : IReadOnlyList<CertificateSearchItem>` - Get a list of all the trusted signer entries under the computer trusted signers section for specified source name.

-### ClientCertificates processor.

-* `Add(certificate: X509Certificate)` - Add client certificates which will be set to http clients
-* `SetupClientHandler(httpClientHandler:HttpClientHandler)` - Setup http client handler with stored client certificates.

 ## Implementation pull request